 What is one of your biggest life events from the past five years?

 One of the most challenging, but rewarding, changes for me recently has been moving into a management role at the local health department.
 It has been rewarding to be able to coach and guide a team of five and the work they do to prevent youth tobacco use and address other population-level health concerns.
 It has been a real change for me, as I have been more removed from the ground level of the work than ever before.
 I have seen it as an opportunity to apply the different skills I have learned over the years to move programs forward, and I have enjoyed tackling problems with great a great staff.
 Being able to innovate to address new public health concerns like teen vaping is one of many challenging yet rewarding topics our team has had to address recently.

 What’s a unique fact about you that people don’t know?

 One thing that not everyone may know about me is that I really enjoy music, and when I am not working I am either making music or listening to it (live or on my headphones).
 I play percussion in a local band, and this last year we have written almost a dozen original songs and played gigs across the community.
 The creative process with a group of five has been such a valuable experience and form of self-care to help prevent “burnout” from the stresses of work.
 We are looking at recording some of tracks in 2019 and hope to establish ourselves in the small but growing music scene in Billings, MT.

 Is there anything you want YVC alumni to know about you now?

-Thank you to Sheliza for taking the time to speak with us and share more about her life and how YVC has helped her find her path.
+Thank you to Nathan for taking the time to speak with us and share more about his life and how YVC has helped him find his path.

 Did YVC make an impact on your life?
 We want to connect with you!
 Sign up for our Alumni Network to connect with other alumni and share your story.